eBay/skin/CONTRIBUTING.md

 ### Hotfix Release

-If the `master` branch is currently at `v7.0.x`, but we need to go back and apply a critical bug fix to `v6.3.x`, what do we do?
+If the `master` branch is currently at `v12.x`, but we need to go back and apply a critical bug fix to `v6.3.x`, what do we do?

 Git tags to the rescue!
-Git tags allow us to go back to any moment in time on our `master` branch that we have previously "tagged".
+Git tags allow us to go back to any moment in time that we have previously "tagged".

 **Do not try and push an entire feature in a hot fix!!
 A hotfix is allowed for small one-liner type fixes only.**

-1. Backup the current `master` branch on GitHub.
-You will need this backup if things go "pear shaped".
 1. Go to tags page: https://github.com/eBay/skin/tags
 1. Select the tag you'd like to go back in time to, e.g. https://github.com/eBay/skin/tree/v6.3.5
-1. Select the tag dropdown and create a new branch, e.g `hotfix-6.3.6`
+1. Select the tag dropdown and create a new branch named accordingly, e.g `6.3.6`.
+This is the branch you will merge your PR to and do the release from.
-1. Git pull & checkout the new branch in your local machine, e.g. `git checkout hotfix-6.3.6`
+1. Create *another* branch for your local dev work, e.g. `1723-textbox-fix`.
-1. For your sanity, run `git log` to ensure branch only has commit history up to the selected tag
-1. Make your changes in the branch as usual then commit and push your branch
-1. Do your your NPM & CDN release from this hotfix branch
+1. Now follow the [release steps](#final-release) mentioned above, but substituting `master` branch for your release branch (e.g. `6.3.6`) and milestone branch for your dev branch (e.g. `1723-textbox-fix`). **IMPORTANT:** No changes should be pushed to master branch!
+1. Don't forget to publish your new git tag (e.g. `v6.3.6`)
+1. Use `npm publish --tag hotfix` when publishing to NPM to tag this as a hotfix.

 ### Website Archive